JAMAutoLtd/customer-portal/simulation/README.md

 # Local Test Environment for Scheduler Application

+**Note:** For the primary guide on running end-to-end tests, please refer to [Testing Guide](../../docs/guides/TESTING.md#end-to-end-e2e-tests).
+This README focuses on the manual setup and details of the simulation environment itself.

 This directory contains configuration files and scripts for setting up a local test environment that simulates our Supabase backend.

 ## Requirements